Easter Offensive: II Corps – Kon Tum

 To counter the possible threat from the west, Du had deployed two regiments of the 22nd Division to Tân Cảnh and Đắk Tô Base Camp and two armored squadrons to Ben Het.
 (Note: The forward deployment of the division had actually been Vann's idea.
 Although Du would not always do as Vann wanted, he did so enough times for the more xenophobic members of his staff to mock him as "the slave of John Paul Vann.")

-On 12 April, the 2nd PAVN Division, elements of the 203rd Tank Regiment, and several independent regiments of the B-3 Front attacked the outpost at Tan Canh and the nearby Đắk Tô base.
+On 12 April, the PAVN 2nd Division, elements of the 203rd Tank Regiment, and several independent regiments of the B-3 Front attacked the outpost at Tan Canh and the nearby Đắk Tô base.
 When the ARVN armor moved out of Ben Het toward Đắk Tô, it was ambushed and destroyed.
 The overwhelmed South Vietnamese defense northwest of Kon Tum quickly disintegrated, placing the command of III Corps in a quandary.
 With the remainder of the 22nd Division covering the coast there were few forces left to defend the provincial capital of Kon Tum.